Igor Ivitskiy

-Igor Ivitskiy (Note: Various spellings of the surname (Ivitskiy, Ivitskyi, Ivitsky) result from Ukrainian-English transliteration differences.) is a Ukrainian PhD mathematician specializing in fluid dynamics, non-Newtonian materials, and advanced computer modeling.
+Igor Ivitskiy (Note: Various spellings of the surname (Ivitskiy, Ivitskyi, Ivitsky) result from Ukrainian-English transliteration differences.) is a Ukrainian mathematician and technology entrepreneur based in the United Kingdom, known for applying mathematical modelling to digital advertising.

-He has authored over 200 scientific publications, patents, and monographs.
-He has been awarded multiple honors, including the President of Ukraine’s Prize for Young Scientists and recognition as Young Scientist of the Year.
+He holds a PhD in mathematical modelling, has authored over 200 scientific publications, patents, and monographs, and was awarded the President of Ukraine's Prize for Young Scientists.

+His advertising work received the award at Adworld Experience, Europe's largest PPC conference, in 2024, and in 2026 he placed sixth in the Top 50 Most Influential PPC Experts industry ranking.

 Early life and education

 Born in Odesa to a military family, Ivitskiy moved to Kyiv with his family in 1994.

 In 2012, he graduated from the Kyiv Polytechnic Institute with a master's degree.
 At the same time, he received a second degree at the National Aviation University, specializing in Computer Systems and Networks.
 In 2011, Igor Ivitskiy captained the KPI engineering team that won first place at the national stage of the European BEST Engineering Competition and subsequently ranked among the top five teams in the final round in Istanbul, Turkey.

+After relocating to the United Kingdom, Ivitskiy completed programmes at the University of Cambridge's Institute of Continuing Education, studying topics including artificial intelligence, entrepreneurship, and business strategy.
+He subsequently founded a company in the United Kingdom and was recognised by the UK government as an Exceptional Global Talent.